grafana/beyla/docs/sources/setup/kubernetes.md

-To provide the configuration as a file, the recommended way is to deploy a ConfigMap with the intended configuration, then mount it into the Beyla Pod, and refer to it by overriding the Beyla container command.
+To provide the configuration as a file, the recommended way is to deploy a ConfigMap with the intended configuration, then mount it into the Beyla Pod, and refer to it with the `BEYLA_CONFIG` environment variable.

 Example of ConfigMap with the Beyla YAML documentation: